riglr/riglr/README.md

    - Introduce a mock HTTP server like `wiremock-rs` to simulate responses from external APIs, allowing for comprehensive testing of various scenarios, including API errors and rate limits.

 4. **Expand Test Scenario Coverage:**
-   - Develop a "scenario" testing framework to define specific on-chain states, agent actions, and expected outcomes.
+   - Develop a "scenario" testing framework to define specific blockchain states, agent actions, and expected outcomes.
    - Add tests for complex DeFi interactions and expand security tests to cover scenarios like transaction front-running and oracle manipulation on our local forked testnet.

 ---